dymmond/asyncmq/docs/en/docs/features/index.md

 # Features

 Welcome to the **Features** section of the AsyncMQ documentation!
-Here you’ll find detailed guides on each core capability of AsyncMQ.
+Here you'll find detailed guides on each core capability of AsyncMQ.
 Click through to learn how to wield each feature like a pro:

 * [Settings & Configuration](./settings.md)